 According to section 443.849 of the Missouri Revised Statutes, the required amount of Missouri mortgage broker bonds should reflect the dollar amount of loans originated by the broker in the last year.
 Applicants for new licenses must post a minimum $50,000 bond.
 The required bond amount may increase annually.
 Applicants should verify their required bond amount with the state.

-These bonds are subject to underwriting, and the price you’ll pay depends on your required bond amount and a soft review of your personal credit report.
+These bonds are subject to underwriting, and the price you’ll pay depends on your required bond amount and a review of your qualifications.
 Applicants with strong financial credentials could pay as low as 1% of the bond amount.

 What is a Missouri residential mortgage broker bond?

 Missouri residential mortgage broker bonds ensure that principals (residential mortgage brokers) adhere to all provisions of sections 443.701-443.893 of the Missouri Revised while conducting business and honestly and faithfully apply all funds received while on the job.

 Missouri residential mortgage broker bonds are required by the Commissioner of Finance for the State of Missouri.
 These bonds are annually renewed automatically and remain continuous until canceled.
 The surety must file written notice of cancellation with the Commissioner of Finance 60 days prior to the date of termination.

 How to become a residential mortgage loan broker in Missouri

 To become licensed as a residential mortgage loan broker in Missouri, applicants must:

 - have an in-state, full-service staffed Missouri office that is open to the general public